remrow86/tsukini/README.md

 ### It's portable
 tsukini doesn't make assumptions about your environment - file I/O is left to the user.
 ### It just works
+tsukini doesn't know hundreds of data types.
+Strings, numbers, booleans and lists are all you need.
 ## Example
 ```lua
 local tsukini = require("tsukini")